The University of Tokyo

 Program Fee: JPY 280,000 (inclusive of accommodation, lunches and refreshments, exclusive of participants’ round-trip air fare and fieldtrip transportation expenses (bus and subway fares).

 Accomodation: We will book hotel for all international participants.
 International participants do not need make their own reservation.

 Visa Application: It is the responsibility of applicants to apply for a visa to enter Japan.
 We will issue letter of acceptance or other documentation to assist your visa application.
 Not all countries need visa to enter Japan.
 Check with your university to find out if you need a visa.
 Visa application takes time.
 Please start your application as soon as possible.

-Health insurance: International participants will be covered by health insurance during the program period.
-The insurance premium is included in above-mentioned tuition and fees.
+Health Insurance: International participants will be covered by health insurance during the program period.
+The insurance premium is included in above-mentioned program fee.
 No extra fee is required.

 - one 3-page double-spaced essay in English outlining why you are interested in this program and what you want to learn from it;